morganmueller/Internet-Geographies/README.md

 #### Wednesday, February 9th
 * Overview of publically available data and how to clean data
-* Using publically available data sets for mapping
+* Using publically available datasets for mapping

 ## Section - A Tangible Internet